 Her voice was ethereal.
 The melody of the song was sad.
 The words were dark.

 She was ravishingly beautiful and sexy when she sang the song.
-That moment I wanted to take off her dress, lay her down the bed and make love to her with all my love, passion and manly strength.
+In that moment I wanted to take off her dress, lay her down the bed and make love to her with all my love, passion and manly strength.

 “That song is really beautiful.
 What’s the title?”